How do I register my wired device on the IU network?

 - Use the DHCP registration page: To register computers running Mac OS X, Linux computers, smartphones, tablets, e-readers, and gaming consoles

-- Manual registration via the Support Center: Certain computers and devices
+- Manual registration by a consultant: Certain computers and devices

 - Re-registering your computer or networked device